Motif (software): History

-It ended in 1993 when Sun adopted Motif as part of CDE.

 Standardization

 Motif is the basic building block of the Common Desktop Environment, which was the standard desktop for commercial Unix.

 The IEEE 1295 standard (now withdrawn) defines the "Motif API".
 As of version 2.1, Motif supports Unicode, which made it widely used in several multilingual environments.

 Licensing

 Proprietary

 Motif was originally made available under a license requiring royalty payments.

 Open Motif

 A version called Open Motif (substantially the same codebase under a different license) was released on May 15, 2000, under a license which allowed royalty-free distribution of Open Motif if the platform upon which it is used was open source – but was not an open source license itself.
 The name was criticized by Richard Stallman of the Free Software Foundation for likelihood to mislead people into thinking it was proper open source or free software, particularly for the Open Group's statement that they had "released the source code of Motif to the Open Source community".
 The initial release of Open Motif was version 2.1.30 in May 2000; Open Motif 2.3 was released in June 2007, followed by a 2.3.1 bug fix release in September 2008 and a 2.3.2 bug fix release in March 2009.

 During the time when Motif was closed source software, the LessTif project was created with the aim of creating a free software implementation, under the LGPL.